mwepesi/rebelbot/README.md

 # rebelbot
-Discord bot developed for TWA players
+Discord bot developed for TWA players.

+# Dependencies

+## Production
+The following must be installed in order to run rebelbot:

+ * Node
+ * npm

+## Development
+The following development dependencies exist for rebelbot:

+ * nodemon
+   * install with npm using: `npm install -g nodemon`

 # auth.json
 Add an auth.json file; it should contain authentication token for the bot.
 See sample below: